berquerant/chrome-extensions/bmctl/README.md

 Click `Clear` button to uncheck all items.

+Click `Import` button to import bookmarks.

 Click `Export` button to display checked items as json.

 Click `Delete` button to delete checked items.

+## Import

+1. Select a folder by the select box at left side.
+This is the parent folder.
+2. Write a json into the text area.
+The structure of the json is the same as `Export` json.
+3. Click `Show` button to display bookmarks after import.
+4. Click `Import` button to import specified items under the selected folder.

 # Install